memgraph/mage/README.md

 python3 setup modules_storage
 ```

 This way Memgraph will be looking for query modules inside `mage/dist` folder.
-Now you don't need to copy every time.
+Now you don't need to copy `mage/dist` folder to
+`/usr/lib/memgraph/query_modules` every time when you do `build`.

 Now you can run only following command to build MAGE modules:
 ```